 Fire up the barbecue or a griddle pan to a medium heat.

 Drain and dry the skewers.

-Thread the prawns onto the skewers, ready for grilling, and brush with 1 tablespoon of the vegetable oil seasoned with the Cajun Spice.
+Mix one tablespoon of the oil with the Cajun spice mix.
+Then thread the prawns onto the skewers, ready for grilling, and brush with the seasoned oil.

-Toss the courgettes, asparagus, spring onions and corn in the remaining vegetable oil.
+Toss the courgettes, asparagus, spring onions and corn in the remaining oil.

 Now for the grilling.
-The corn will take about 15 minutes, the courgettes, and prawns about seven, and the spring onions and asparagus about five, depending on their size.
+The corn will take about 15 minutes, the courgettes, and prawns about 7, and the spring onions and asparagus about 5, depending on their size.
 So put them onto the heat accordingly.
-Keep an eye on everything, turning them so that the corn ends up with slightly blackened bits all over, the other vegetables have nice char-lines and the prawns are pink, flecked with spices, and cooked through.
+Keep an eye on everything, turning them so that the corn ends up with slightly blackened bits all over, the other vegetables have nice char-lines, and the prawns are pink, flecked with spices, and cooked through.

 Meanwhile, place the chopped lettuce, avocados and tomatoes in a bowl.

 Mix together the dressing.